RudraModi360/Project/README.md

-# AyuHelper - An Ayurvedic Chatbot
+# Ayunetra - Your AI-Powered Ayurvedic Health Assistant 🌿

 ## Overview

-AyuHelper is an AI-powered chatbot designed to provide Ayurvedic guidance for common health issues.
-It offers personalized home remedies based on Ayurvedic principles while maintaining a caring, humble, and conversational tone.
-The chatbot adapts its responses using a RAG (Retrieval-Augmented Generation) system and tracks user interactions for context-aware conversations.
+Ayunetra is an AI-driven health assistant that combines Ayurvedic wisdom with modern AI technology to provide personalized recommendations for common day-to-day health concerns.
+It helps users manage and find relief from various ailments such as cough, fever, sneezing, acidity, and more, all while maintaining a conversational, empathetic tone.

-## Features
+## Features 🌟

+- **Personalized Ayurvedic Recommendations:** Tailored advice based on your specific symptoms and body type (Dosha).
+- **Common Ailment Support:** Guidance for daily health issues including:
+  - Fever
+  - Cough
+  - Sneezing
+  - Acidity
+  - And many more
-- **Conversational Flow:** The chatbot follows a structured interaction, starting with understanding the user's body type (Dosha) and medical history.
+- **Conversational Flow:** Follows a doctor-patient style interaction, starting by understanding your body nature and health history.
-- **Retrieval-Augmented Generation (RAG):** Combines document retrieval with real-time AI responses.
+- **RAG-based AI:** Combines document retrieval with real-time AI responses to give accurate and personalized suggestions.
-- **Session Management:** Supports multiple chat sessions with history tracking and session resets.
-- **Contextual Memory:** Retains user data like Dosha type and health issues to personalize responses.
+- **Contextual Memory:** Remembers user inputs like Dosha type and symptoms for better follow-up advice.
-- **Streamlit Integration:** Clean and user-friendly chat interface powered by Streamlit.
+- **User-Friendly Interface:** Clean and intuitive chat interface powered by Streamlit.
+- **24/7 Availability:** Access Ayurvedic health recommendations anytime, anywhere.

+## Important Note ⚠️

+Ayunetra is designed to provide general guidance for non-severe health conditions.
+It is not a substitute for professional medical advice.
+Always consult a healthcare provider for serious medical conditions.

+## Technology Stack 💻

+- **FastAPI:** Backend framework for AI-powered responses.
+- **Streamlit:** Frontend for chat interface.
+- **LangChain:** Used for RAG-based retrieval and AI interaction.
+- **FAISS:** Vector database for efficient document similarity search.
+- **Python 3.8+**

-## Setup
+## Setup 🚀

 ### Prerequisites

 Ensure you have the following installed:
 - Python 3.8 or higher
 - Streamlit
 - LangChain
-- LangChain Community Libraries (Groq, Ollama, FAISS)
+- FAISS

 ### Installation

 1. Clone the repository:
    ```bash
    git clone https://github.com/RudraModi360/Project.git